Ford Focus: Third generation (C346; 2010)

-For the third generation, Ford reunited both international and North American models by releasing the international Mk3 worldwide.
+For the third generation, Ford reunited both international and North American models by releasing the international Mk 3 worldwide.
 The previous North American version was discontinued, and the new model was launched simultaneously in North America and Europe in early 2011, both having started production late in 2010.

 Ford unveiled the Ford Focus at the 2010 North American International Auto Show.
 The car shown was a five-door hatchback model, also debuting a new 2.0-litre direct injection inline-four engine.
 A five-door station wagon was also made available at launch.
 The new generation launched simultaneously in North America and Europe in early 2011, with production having started in late 2010.
 Production in Asia, Africa, Australia and South America was scheduled to follow later but the plan for Australian production was later dropped and that market and New Zealand were supplied, along with Asia, from a new factory in Thailand where output began in June 2012.

 Ford previewed the third generation facelifted model at the 2014 Geneva Motor Show.
 The updated version features a new redesigned front end design, incorporating Ford's new family grille and slimline headlights.

-The Focus RS was updated to include all-wheel drive.
+The Focus RS returned in 2015 now sporting an updated 2.3-liter EcoBoost engine.
+Built in Ford's Germany plant Saarlouis, the Focus RS was updated to be given an advanced all-wheel drive system that could send full power to the rear wheels if allowed.